Lawsuit on SBISD Elections

-What is the board’s official position regarding Elizondo v.
+5. What is the Board’s official position regarding Elizondo v.
 SBISD?

-As reflected in SBISD’s filed Answer to Plaintiff’s Amended Complaint, SBISD takes the position that elections for school board trustees in Texas are by default, an at-large system, which is the most popular form of electing trustees among Texas school districts by a significant majority.
+As reflected in the Board’s filed Answer to Plaintiff’s Amended Complaint, SBISD takes the position that elections for school board trustees in Texas are, by default, an at-large system, which is the most widely used form of electing trustees among Texas school districts by a significant margin.
 SBISD rejects Plaintiff’s argument that all school board elections in SBISD are marked by a pattern of racially-polarized voting.
 SBISD maintains that it has not enacted any barriers to voting.
 Finally, SBISD believes there are sound, non-race-based policy reasons for maintaining an at-large voting system.

-Has the school district’s legal counsel recommended a change to the District’s election system?
+8. Has SBISD’s legal counsel (current or former) recommended a change to the District’s election system?

 Federal Voting Rights Act lawsuits are heard in federal court and will be decided by a federal judge assigned to this case.
 There is no jury.
 Cases like this often rely heavily on voting patterns and demographic information as well as the legal merits of the case rather than testimony by individuals.

 11. How is the data and demographic information gathered?

 Each side in this lawsuit will have voting data and demographics experts to present information to the court.
 Information will largely come from the latest United States Census.
 SBISD has retained the leading expert in the state of Texas on voting data to represent us.

 12. What filings have been made in the case, what do they mean and where do they stand?

 a.
 Motion to Intervene.
 Ms. Jenny Morace filed a Motion to Intervene was filed in September 2021.